batteryspecial/batteryspecial/README.md

 ## What I’m Working On

-- Backend and full-stack projects (backend)
+- Backend and full-stack projects (mainly backend)
 - Web-based tools and applications with real users
 - Research software supporting biomedical and data-related work